 29 Dec Bachelor Bugle Major William Miller married Hannah Frances Robinson, widow of the town of Blyth in the Parish of Earsdon County Northumberland, England.

-The following were baptised in Malta in 1842:
+The following were baptised in 1842:

 2 JanRobert Baggs born on 19 December 1841, son of Pte John Baggs and Rachel.

 18 AprSarah Ann Miller born on 15 December 1841, daughter of Pte Joseph Miller and Catherine.

 15 MayElizabeth Legee born on 3 May 1842, daughter of Pte Frederick Legee and Mary.